pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 <figcaption>The second rule (or expectation of behavior) of Linked Data, by Tim Berners-Lee, [2006]{.oldstyle}</figcaption>
 </figure>

-HTTP URIs as identifiers are just as separable from the underlying technology as are DOI URIs.
+In other words, HTTP URIs as identifiers are just as separable from the underlying technology and as capable of being archived as are DOIs.
 Either could support multiple resolution mechanisms, though in practice, both currently depend upon DNS for resolution.
 If you want to look more in-depth at the arguments in favor of HTTP URIs to which Berners-Lee was referring, check out [this article][myRI] from [2006]{.oldstyle}.
 [Larry Stone's independent evaluation][stone evaluation] of DOIs versus PURLs, which is linked to from [the DOI website][doi-purl] to portray one of the benefits of the DOI system, was largely based on contemporary and now largely irrelevant implementation details.
 Stone did not foresee sustainable Web-scale archiving initiatives, and some things he mentions are just plain wrong.
 As things currently look to me, if there is anything in danger of becoming obsolete, it is the Handle System, not the World Wide Web.

 A DOI, like a URI, is a just unique name, and can be reused in other contexts.
 There is nothing that requires a DOI to resolve to some normative document, so